Myopically Verifiable Probabilistic Certificates for Safe Control and Learning: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{utonomous} control systems must make safe control decisions in real-time and in the presence of uncertainties.
+For example, autonomous driving cars need to produce specific pedal, brake and steering commands to ensure their safety on road while interacting with other road users.
 Many techniques have been developed for deterministic systems with bounded uncertainties that can assure long-term safety with efficient computation~\cite{blanchini1999set, khalil2002nonlinear, ames2019control}.
 These works often leverage set-invariance-based approaches~\cite{nagumo1942lage,bony1969principe,brezis1970characterization} to transform long-term design specifications into sufficient myopic conditions.
 However, when a system has uncertainty with unbounded support (\eg Gaussian noise), imposing set invariance on the state space for short-term future can no longer guarantee long-term safety.
 This is because even if the set invariance is satisfied with high probability at each time, uncertainty and risk may still accumulate over time.

 Consequently, there are stringent trade-offs between ensuring safety for longer time horizons and reducing computation burden.
-For example, robust and stochastic barrier functions can be efficiently evaluated~\cite{clark2021control,luo2019multi,9561894}, but are insufficient to ensure long-term guarantees.
-On the other hand, conditions to control the probability of continuously satisfying set invariance conditions for a long period of time cannot be converted into myopic conditions.
+For example, robust and stochastic barrier functions can be efficiently evaluated~\cite{clark2021control,9561894}, but are insufficient to ensure long-term guarantees~\cite{so2025comment}.
+On the other hand, conditions to control the probability of continuously satisfying set invariance conditions for a long period of time cannot be converted into myopic conditions~\cite{luo2019multi}.
 Similarly, reachability-based approaches (e.g., probabilistic reachability) often come with heavy computation to propagate uncertainties over time~\cite{abate2008probabilistic,chapman2019risk,kariotoglou2013approximate,abate2006probabilistic,liao2022probabilistic,vasileva2020probabilistic}.
 These drawbacks pose significant challenges to control and learning methods for stochastic systems operating under latency-critical environments.